-POST-RESTORATION MONITORING AND MANAGEMENT Native plantings will require routine monitoring and maintenance to promote establishment.
-Relevant stressors on new plantings include herbivory, temperature and water stress, and competition from weeds and invasive species.
-These and other proactive strategies for proper maintenance will greatly increase survival of restored habitats and overall project success.
-Watering In the first growing season after planting (April - November), newly installed trees and shrubs should be watered weekly at a rate of 1-1.5 gallons per inch of stem caliper.
+In the first growing season after planting (April - Movember), newly installed trees and shrubs should be watered weekly at a rate of 1-1.5 gallons per inch of stem caliper.
 Smaller trees and shrubs can be watered using a slow trickle from a hose; larger trees (>1" caliper) can be watered using tree bags (e.g., Treegator®) to provide a slow and consistent supply of water.
-Newly installed herbaceous plants in habitats other than upland meadows should be watered at a rate of ~1" per week.
-Upland meadows are typically comprised of warmseason grasses and wildflowers, and they would only require active watering during extremely dry spells.
-During the second and third growing seasons, plants should be watered as needed, particularly during hot and dry spells or when they are exhibiting signs of stress (e.g., wilting, browning of leaves).
+Newly installed herbaceous plants in habitats other than upland meadows should be watered at a rate of ~1 " per week.
+Upland meadows are typically comprised of warmof rates other than upland meadows are typically comprised of warmof ~1 " per week.
+Upland meadows are typically comprised of warmof and wildflowers, and they would only require active watering during extremely dry spells.
+During the second and third during hot and dry spells or when they are exhibiting signs of stress during hot and dry spells or when they are exhibiting signs of stress (e.g., wilting, browning of leaves).